Gabattal/intl-agent/README.md

-# Auto-Intl
+# Intl-agent

-Auto-Intl is an automation tool designed to streamline the localization process of applications by automatically translating strings enclosed within double hashes (`##string##`) in all files within your `src` directory.
+Intl-agent is an automation tool designed to streamline the localization process of applications by automatically translating strings enclosed within double hashes (`##string##`) in all files within your `src` directory.
 These strings are translated and saved into an `intl` directory, and the generated keys replace the original strings in the source files.

 ## Features